joebew42/daily-activity-log-concept/README.md

 Anyway, the RDF format is not designed to be Human Readable.
 If we want to make event semantically valid we should translate it from XML or JSON to RDF.
 This could be optional.

 If you are reading this section and know about RDF, I'll appreciate to see an example of an event expressed in RDF format.
 Maybe an action on schema.org already exist but I found nothing about.

+### How to contribute

+If you want to talk about this format, please open an issue.
+You are welcome!